rohitishere1/rohitishere1.github.io/_posts/2019-06-05-currency-exchange.md

     }
 {% endhighlight %}

 This approach will bring down above discussed discrepancies significantly.
-However this gets more complex when we consider partial refunds, will discuss those in my next post.
+However this gets more complex when we consider partial refunds, also there are ways to do these calculations with more accuracy, will discuss those in my followup posts.